Flyingfish812/p2myth/docs/Aura_zen/Laser_Storm.md

 This apex is extremely useful for all LS ships, since one of the biggest problems with LS is it lasts so long, until by the time it ends, you realize your Aura is full again and would thus have wasted particles.
 This apex fixes that problem.
 It particularly benefits speedrunning ships since you always need a higher DPS in speedrunning.
 The speed of many speedrunning LS ships is fast enough that you kill all the small invaders so quickly in that LS has not even finished its job, so you waste TONS of particles.
 Despite the fast enough speed to kill smaller invaders, they are still unable to par with other speedrunning ships.
 This apex allows speedrunning to still have a full Aura spam at all times even with the shorter LS time, which still wastes a bit of particles but at least, it's not as bad as normal LS.
 You can thus say that, offensive power wise, this apex brings LS closer in par with MS, but still, not quite.

+This APEX becomes more dominant in the act 4 and 5 compared to the first 3 acts because there is enough energy to use and enough invaders to attack; these two conditions cannot be met simultaneously in acts 1-3.
+Higher DPS means higher output, but it also means higher damage loss when there are no targets to attack.
+Therefore, using this APEX with the above four ships often leads to a reversal against those without this APEX starting from the act 4.

 ## APEX 2: Tac Moons

 - Game Description: Two Tactical Super Moons concentrate their firepower to dispose individual targets more quickly.